- Excellent recovery statistics accuracy

 Accuracy of activity metrics

 In assessing accuracy, I found that heart rate measurement during exercise to be a weak point.
 The readings are not as precise as those from the Garmin Forerunner 955 that I wore on my wrist.
 The heart rate figures were consistently lower on the RingConn compared to the Garmin.
+But capturing heart rate during high intensity exercise seems to be a problem with all smart rings.

 As for step counting, I found it to be quite reliable.
 There was only a marginal deviation when I looked at my Garmin data.
 RingConn has stated that their step counting algorithm boasts approximately 96% accuracy compared to manual step counting, which aligns well with my personal experience.